brkarcher/brkarcher.github.io/shadow.md

 ---

 It had been several years since Erefar had walked the halls of the College, something he had last done at the request of the College itself.
 Erefar gave alms through his skilled ministrations at the great hospital at Anteianum.
-While the hospital was formally administered by the Kingdom of Anteianum, its proximity to the College meant that it was augmented by a great deal of priestly talent from the College.
+While the hospital was formally administered by the King of Anteianum, its proximity to the College meant that it was augmented by a great deal of priestly talent from the College.
 A lay practitioner whose knowledge of Ae's healing arts rivaled even the priests had aroused enough interest, and perhaps suspicion, to have him summoned to the College to explain himself.

 He had found himself welcome then, his skills determined to be genuine and his character unimpeachable.
 But now he was an interloper.

 The College, as an institution purporting to uphold the Word of the Goddess of Knowledge, prided itself on keeping no secrets.
-That wasn't true in the strictest possible sense: the College deliberated business "within the house" frequently, and even if the conclusions drawn and actions taken were transparent and public, the "inner thoughts" of the body of Apostles were not always made plain to the world.
+That wasn't true in the strictest possible sense: the College deliberated business "within the house" frequently, and even if the conclusions drawn and actions taken were transparent and public, the "inner thoughts" of the body of apostles were not always made plain to the world.
 But the ethos was real, and what it meant now was that Erefar's mission of infiltration was trivial.
 All he had to do was arrive at one of the many public libraries, and from there, skulk his way down a hall or two to arrive at the residences, where he stole a robe and passed himself off as Brother Pyth (nobody had asked his name and nobody was likely to, but an alias was a comfort all the same).

 He found Brother Uthora in prayer in his chambers, small and unadorned, with the door open to the hall.
 He loitered for only a moment.
 He circled around, slowly, being sure to spend some time in empty chambers and side halls to lessen the chance that he passed the same person twice in these tight, stuffy hallways.

 This went on for hours.
 Brother Uthora left for a brief lunch in the refectory, then to a series of meetings on some obscure effort of scholarship he was contributing to, and then to afternoon study.
 All the while, Erefar maintained the strenuous discipline of not being noticed.

 Uthora was beginning to look like a bust until late in the evening.
-As the orange slowly drained from the evening sky, he gathered with several of his peers directly in the middle of one of the college's many cloisters, far from the galleries of passerby and eavesdroppers.
+As the orange slowly drained from the evening sky, he gathered with several of his peers directly in the middle of one of the College's many cloisters, far from the galleries of passerby and eavesdroppers.
 But Erefar had long ago mastered the art of hearing, and he could make out enough of the ensuing argument from the anonymous distance of the galleries.

 "... proposal before the voting body," Brother Uthora was saying.